Focusing and aiming binoculars correctly isn’t reserved for astronomy. These tips will be useful in any situation where you need to use binoculars.

 The eyepiece focus ring is on one eyepiece (almost always on the right eyepiece).
 It focuses that specific eyepiece.

-So to focus your binoculars, you need to focus both eyepieces first to get the left focused, and then focus the right eyepiece independently.
-This is how you do it:
+So to focus binoculars, focus both eyepieces first to get the left focused, and then focus the right eyepiece independently.
+Here is the best way to do it:

 - Looking through the binoculars, close your right eye.

 - Adjust the main focus ring until the image on the left is in sharp focus.

 - Close your left eye and open your right eye.

 - Adjust the eyepiece focusing ring until the image on the right is in sharp focus.